ElizaZadura/PathFinder/README.md

 ## Features

 -   **CV Tailoring**: Automatically rewrites your CV to highlight the most relevant skills and experience for a given job posting.
-It also extracts key skills from the job description.
+-   **Cover Letter Generation**: Creates a professional and compelling cover letter based on your CV and the job description.
+-   **Interactive CV Refinement**: Allows you to provide natural language feedback (e.g., "make the summary more concise") to iteratively improve your tailored CV.
+-   **ATS Friendliness Analysis**: Scans your tailored CV against the job posting to provide a detailed Applicant Tracking System (ATS) compliance report, including keyword matching and structural feedback.
+-   **Job Data Export**: Extracts key details (Position, Company, Salary, etc.) from the job posting and your CV into a CSV file, ready to be imported into your job application tracking software.
 -   **Live Conversation**: Engage in a real-time, voice-based conversation with Gemini.
 Perfect for interview practice or general queries.

 ## How to Run/Build